Courtesy Pay Guide

-We receive daily files Monday-Friday for automatic and direct deposits (ACH).
-These deposits are credited in the mornings and may post to your account anytime between 12:00 am and 9:00 am.
-We receive multiple files that post at different times during this period.
+We receive multiple files Monday-Friday for automatic and direct deposits (ACH).
+These deposits are credited throughout the day and may post to your account anytime between 12:00 am and 4:00 pm.
+Note: We post credits before debits when they are received in the same file.

 Debits or Payments